Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Preliminaries

 Then, recall that $\delta$ is a smooth positive character of $\G$, i.e. a smooth homomorphism of $\G$ into the multiplicative group $\mathbb{R}^{+}$.
 Let $\chi$ be a continuous positive character of $\G$, which is then automatically smooth.
 Let $\mu_{\chi}$ be a measure with density $\chi$ with respect to $\rho$,

 Then, by above \eqref{lam_rho} and \eqref{mu_rho} we see that $\mu_{\delta}=\lambda$ and $\mu_{1}=\rho$.

 Let $X=\{X_{1},\ldots, X_{n}\}$ be a family of left-invariant, linearly independent vector fields which satisfy H\"{o}rmander's condition.
 We recall that these vector fields induce the Carnot-Carath\'{e}odory distance $d_{C}(\cdot,\cdot)$.
 Let $B=B(c_{B}, r_{B})$ be a ball with respect to such distance, where $c_{B}$ and $r_{B}$ are its centre and radius, respectively.
 We write $|x|:=d_{C}(e,x)$.
-If $V(r)=\rho(B_{r})$ is the volume of the ball $B(e, r)=:B_{r}$ with respect to the right Haar measure $\rho$, then it is well-known (see e.g. \cite{Gui73} or \cite{Var88}) that there exist two constants $d=d(\G, X)$ and $D=D(\G)$ such that
+If $V(r)=\rho(B_{r})$ is the volume of the ball $B(e, r)=:B_{r}$ with respect to the right Haar measure $\rho$, then it is well-known (see e.g. \cite{Gui73} or \cite{Var88}) that there exist two constants $d\in \mathbb{N}^{*}$ and $D>0$ such that

-We say that $d=d(\G, X)$ and $D=D(\G)$ are local and global dimensions of the metric measure space $(\G, d_{C}, \rho)$, respectively.
-We can note (see e.g. \cite[page 285]{CRT01}) that the dimension $D$ at infinity depends only on $\G$ but not on $X$.
-From \eqref{V_less1} we observe that the space $(\G,d_{C},\rho)$ is locally doubling.
+We say that $d$ and $D$ are local and global dimensions of the metric measure space $(\G, d_{C}, \rho)$, respectively.
+Recall that $d$ is uniquely determined by $\G$ and $X$, while the set of $D>0$ such that \eqref{V_great1} holds is independent of $X$ but does not have a minimum in general, see e.g. \cite[page 285]{CRT01}, \cite[Chapter 4]{VCS92} or \cite{BPV21}.
+We fix a $D>0$ such that \eqref{V_great1} holds.
+One can observe that the metric measure space $(\G,d_{C},\rho)$ is locally doubling, but not doubling in general.

-Since a Lie group $\G$ is a smooth manifold, we can also endow $\G$ with a Riemannian distance $|\cdot|_{R}$.
-In this paper, we will use the following useful properties of the Riemannian distance $|\cdot|_{R}$: the Riemannian distance is no greater than the Carnot-Carath\'{e}odory distance (see e.g. \cite[Page 514]{JY05} or \cite[Section 1.2, Page 5]{Hug95}), and the Riemannian distance satisfies the triangle inequality (see e.g. \cite[Proposition 5.18]{Nei83}).